eman-diab/UIAutomationNoon/README.md

 # UIAutomationNoon
-Selenium Framwork using POM, DDT, Java, Maven, TestNG for test sign up function of PHPTravels website https://www.phptravels.net/
+Selenium Framwork using POM, DDT, Java, Maven, TestNG for test sign up function of noon website https://www.noon.com/egypt-en/

 ## The Project Components and How it Work?
 I start Maven project that gives the structure, then add all dependencies need in the project like Selenium, TestNG and POI Apache.